-Seen at the cemetery is a monument inscribed with instructions of the great leader
+The cemetery consists of a monument to proposition of the great leader

-Past the gateposts are the monument inscribed with instructions of
+Past the gateposts are the monument to proposition of

-Laid behind the tower are the graves of more than 500 martyrs in the order of the date of their death in battle.
+Seen behind it are the tombs of the martyrs buried according to the order of date of their death.

-Lots of working people and school youth and children visit the cemetery every day and make a resolve to carry forward the soul of the victorious wartime generation.
+Many working people, youth and students visit the cemetery every day to make a pledge to carry forward the soul of victorious wartime generation.